paperless-ngx/paperless-ngx/README.rst

 How it Works
 ============

+1. Paperless does not run your scanner.
-1. Buy a document scanner like `this one`_ (used by me) or `this other one`_ recommended by another user.
+2. Buy a document scanner like `this one`_ (used by me) or `this other one`_ recommended by another user.
-2. Set it up to "scan to FTP" or something similar.
+3. Set it up to "scan to FTP" or something similar.
 It should be able to push scanned images to a server without you having to do anything.
 If your scanner doesn't know how to automatically upload the file somewhere, you can always do that manually.
 Paperless doesn't care how the documents get into its local consumption directory.
-3. Have the target server run the Paperless consumption script to OCR the PDF and index it into a local database.
+4. Have the target server run the Paperless consumption script to OCR the file and index it into a local database.
-4. Use the web frontend to sift through the database and find what you want.
+5. Use the web frontend to sift through the database and find what you want.
-5. Download the PDF you need/want via the web interface and do whatever you like with it.
+6. Download the PDF you need/want via the web interface and do whatever you like with it.
 You can even print it and send it as if it's the original.
    In most cases, no one will care or notice.